Ludger Mintrop Award

 The Ludger Mintrop Award is presented to the author(s) of the best paper published in Near Surface Geophysics in the calendar year preceding the award.
 The paper should be of high scientific standard and should represent a significant contribution to one or more of the disciplines in our Association.

 Between 1997 and 2002, the Mintrop Award referred to the Best Oral Presentation Award of the Geophysical Division.

-The Ludger Mintrop Award 2018 is presented to:
+The Ludger Mintrop Award 2020 was presented to:

 For their paper ‘An analytical membrane-polarization model to predict the complex conductivity signature of immiscible liquid hydrocarbon contaminants,’ published in Near Surface Geophysics, Volume 15, issue 6, December 2017, pp 547 - 562.